 Through these possibilities you can provide your members with a wide range of profile fields and also divide them into different groups by creating a so-called "field group".

 That was a short insight into the possibilities and settings of BuddyPress.
 Jjetzt I would like to give you some general tips and show a concrete project that I have realized with BuddyPress.

 As you have probably noticed, the possibilities of BuddyPress are very extensive.
 The settings presented here are only a small insight.
 In combination with other Plugins and Themes you can get much more out of the tool.

 In order to test the functions at your leisure, I recommend that you simply try them out in detail.
 Create a few accounts and log into the system - preferably with different browsers.
-After that, maybe ask some friends if they want to test the system with you.
-For example, use a test installation from RAIDBOXES, then nothing can happen.
+Then maybe ask a few friends if they want to test the system with you.
+For example, use a test installation from Raidboxes, then nothing can happen.
 Once you know all the functions and have tried them out, you will know which of the options make sense for you.

 Bear in mind

 If you have decided to use the system for yourself, give it some thought.
 If in doubt, seek legal advice.
 And above all, think about which of the user profile fields you want to use.
 Of course, you can add or change them afterwards, but this will affect a "live system" in case of doubt - that's rarely a good idea.
 Above all, the field or the content may then be missing for the users who have already created profiles.

 Community example speakabled.